magdassss/Learning-Journal/3.Programming & Scripting Essentials/Notes.md

 - Protects data from unauthorised access and modifications
 - Allows validation and control over data access, ensuring data consistency
 - Enhances code maintainability by hiding internal implementation details

+ ## 3.5 Data Manipulation

+ ### Objectives

+- Explain data manipulation using data engineering tools
+- Wrangle and clean more complex datasets using Pandas
+- Perform advanced analysis like pivots, aggregates on multiindexed data
+- Apply regular expressions to data

+**1. Explaining Data Manipulation**
+Data manipulation is the method used to modify, structure, format, or sort data so that it becomes useful and more manageable

+**2. Unpacking Pandas**

+Pandas is an open-source Python library that provides high-performance, easy-to-use data structures and data analysis tools.
+Pandas enables users to:
+- Clean
+- Transform
+- And explore datasets

+**3. What is DataFrame?**

+A DataFrame is a two-dimensional tabular data structure, similar to a spreadsheet, where data is organised in rows and columns.

+**4. Introduction to Series**

+- A Series is a one-dimensional labelled array in Pandas
+- It can be thought of as a column in a spreadsheet or a simple array
+- Series supports various data types and allows for easy indexing and data alignment
+- Each element in a Series has a label (an index) that helps in data alignment and retrieval
+- Series are used to represent one-dimensional data sets and are an essential component of DataFrames

+**5. Loading and Exploring data in Pandas**

+- Pandas provides convenient functions to read data from various file formats and explore the structure of the data.
+- Pandas provides several functions to read data from various file formats, making it convenient to load and analyse data from different sources, including:
+a) Reading Data from CSV Files
+b) Reading Data from Excel Files
+c) Reading Data from JSON Files
+d) Reading Data from SQL Files

+**6. Understanding the Structure of Data**

+- The head() method is used to display the first few rows of the DataFrame, providing a quick overview of the data's structure.
+- Similarly, the tail() method displays the last few rows of the DataFrame.
+- The describe() method generates statistical summaries of the DataFrame.
+This method provides measures like mean, median, standard deviation, and quartiles for numerical columns.
+- Pandas provides powerful tools to filter data based on specific conditions using Boolean indexing.
+Boolean indexing allows filtering rows that meet certain criteria.
+Boolean indexing in pandas is a way to filter data in a DataFrame using True/False values.
+- Pandas allows us to arrange data in a particular order using the sort_values() method.
+Sorting can be done based on one or more columns in ascending or descending order.
+- Pandas supports various data transformation operations, such as adding or removing columns, renaming columns, and converting data types.

+**7. Data Wrangling**

+Data wrangling is a crucial aspect of data analysis that involves cleaning, transforming, and preparing data to make it suitable for analysis.
+Examples of data wrangling include:
+- Data cleaning
+- Data filtering and sub-setting
+- Data transformation

+**8. Data Cleaning and Handling Missing Values**

+- Pandas makes data cleaning simple with functions like dropna() to remove missing values and fillna() to impute values.
+Also useful:
+- astype()
+- drop_duplicates() - This function identifies duplicate rows based on all column values and keeps only the first occurrence of each duplicate row
+- Filtering data: Pandas provides powerful tools to filter data based on specific conditions.
+- Sorting data: Arrange data in a particular order using sort_values() method.
+- Pandas allows users to group data based on specific columns using the groupby() method.
+- Grouping is useful for segmenting data and performing aggregate operations on each group.
+- Once data is grouped, aggregate functions like sum(), mean(), count(), etc., can be applied to each group to compute meaningful statistics.

+**9. Pivot Tables**
+- Pandas provides the pivot_table() function, allowing users to create a spreadsheet-style pivot table.
+This summarises data from a DataFrame, enabling better data analysis and understanding

+**10. Merging, Joining, and Concatenating**

+The merging, joining and concatenating functions in Pandas allow you to combine or bring together DataFrames in various ways.

+**11. Time Series Definition**

+Time series data is a sequence of data points ordered by time.
+The data is indexed by time (for example - days, months, years).

+**12 Data/Time Data Types**

+- Pandas has datetime data types to represent dates, times, timestamps
+- The pd.to_datetime() converts other data types to datetime
+- pd.date_range() can generate a DatetimeIndex for a date range

+**13. Regular Expressions (Regex)**

+- RegEX is a specific search pattern that can be used to easily match, locate and manage text
+- To validate an input from the user (e.g. email address)

+The syntax of RegEx:

+Symbol Meaning
+^ Start of input
+$ End of input
+[A-Za-z0-9] Range of characters
+\s Whitespace
+\w Word characters
+\. . (dot) character
+.
+Any single character
+\D A single NON-digit
+\S NON-whitespace
+\W NON-word characters
++ One or more
+{5} Exactly five
+{5,} At least five
+?
+One or none
+{2,5} Two to five
+{,5} Up to five

+ ## 3.6 Algorithmic Thinking

+ ### Objectives

+- Employ software development tools and techniques for designing, deploying and maintaining secure data products and pipelines, including debugging, version control and testing
+- Construct algorithms that correctly and efficiently handle data at scale whilst mitigating risks
+- Demonstrate the knowledge of the steps needed to prepare the code for production

+**1. Intro to Programming**
+Programming requires two skills:
+1. Algorithmic thinking
+2. Knowledge of programming language syntax

+To be able to turn your pseudocode into actual code, you need to understand the syntax of your chosen programming language.
+Programming relies heavily on abstraction.

+Abstraction:

+- A general idea or term
+- An impractical idea; visionary and unrealistic
+- General characteristics apart from concrete realities, specific objects or actual instances
+- Absent-mindedness; inattention-
+- A work of art

+Abstraction in computing:

+- Refers to the logical grouping of concepts or objects
+- Define/implement the general idea
+- Isolate the details
+- Helps readability and understanding of our algorithms

+Algorithms in computing:

+- A set of logical steps to accomplish a task
+- One way to solve a problem
+- A “recipe of action”
+- A way of describing behavior

+Algorithms contain:
+- Data
+- Instructions

+Computer science:

+- It is a study of algorithms rather than study of computers!
+- Often uses pseudo-code to focus on algorithmic thinking
+- Not using a computer to compile and run your program forces you to mentally execute your program

+**2. Properties of good algorithms**

+- Natural language (English)
+- Pictures
+- Pseudo-code or a specific programming language

+**3. The components of algorithms**

+1. Data structures – to hold data
+2. Instructions – to change data values
+3. Conditional expressions – to make decisions
+4. Control structures – to act on decisions
+5. Modules – to make the algorithm manageable by abstraction; i.e – grouping related components

+**4. Elements of a programming language**

+- Built-in
+- User-defined

+**5. Computational performance**

+Algorithm Analysis estimates problem cost as a function of growth rate.
+It is the input that we want to grow, and then observe how the algorithm “handles” this scaling.

+## 3.7 Spark for Data Engineers

+### Objectives

+- Evaluate the use of Spark clusters for data processing
+- List the essential features of data pipelines
+- Explain how pipelines can be constructed used SparkSQL and Spark streaming
+- Evaluate the most common deployment strategies for Spark applications